open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 - [Patreon](https://www.patreon.com/): Great for long-term or recurring support.
 - **PayPal or personal crowdfunding platforms**: For simple, one-time donations.

 Having multiple options ensures your potential sponsors can choose the one that works best for them.
+For more insights on platforms, visit [open source project sponsorship platforms](https://www.license-token.com/wiki/open-source-project-sponsorship-platforms).

 ---